-An additional unit, the University Academic Advising Center, is a central advising, referral, and information facility whose staff is available to assist students in their academic careers at ASU.
-The center emphasizes advising services to prospective and visiting students and students in transition, such as those entering the university, changing majors, and those without majors.
-In addition to guidance in the exploration or selection of a major, the center provides general academic information and referrals to all areas of student academic support.
+first-time, prospective, transfer, and visiting students and students in transition, such as those changing majors and those without majors.
+In addition to guidance in the exploration or selection of a major, CAS provides general academic information and referrals to all areas of student academic support.

 Students are strongly encouraged to seek academic advising at the earliest possible time and regularly throughout their academic careers, whether or not advising is mandatory in their particular programs.
 Advisors may be contacted at the locations and times shown in the "Academic Advising" table.
-See page 521 for a list of building abbreviations and names.
+See page 549 for a list of building abbreviations and names.